danghovu/booking/README.md

 ## Configuration

-The application uses configuration files located in the `config` directory.
+The application uses configuration file `config.yaml` located in the `config` directory.
 Ensure these are properly set up before running the services.

 ## Migrations